fbpx

 The ETIAS certificate is an electronic travel authorization that will really soon be necessary for many non-EU citizens to enter any Schengen country as a tourist.

-It will be an essential travel requirement that you reject your entry in case you haven’t applied for it when necessary.
+It will be an essential travel requirement that can lead to the rejection of your entry in case you haven’t applied for it when necessary.

-You can find here the complete list of countries that are part of the Schengen Area here (which will require ETIAS at its borders), and remember that Croatia from the beginning of 2023 is also part of it.
+You can find here the complete list of countries that are part of the Schengen Area here (which will require ETIAS at its borders).
+Note that, as of the beginning of 2023, Croatia has also become a part of this list.

 It is a modern system that connects all member countries of this area, facilitating on the one hand the entry of foreigners who do not require a visa, while ensuring greater ease in the prevention and detection of migration and security risks.